akka/akka/akka-docs/src/main/paradox/typed/guide/actors-intro.md

 to restart the child actor on certain types of failures or stop it completely on others.
 Children never go silently dead (with the notable exception of entering an infinite loop) instead they are either failing and the supervisor strategy can react to the fault, or they are stopped (in which case interested parties are notified).
 There is always a responsible entity for managing an actor: its parent.
-Restarts are not visible from the outside: collaborating actors can keep continuing sending messages while the target actor restarts.
+Restarts are not visible from the outside: collaborating actors can keep sending messages while the target actor restarts.

 Now, let's take a short tour of the functionality Akka provides.